-In the academic world, Lori established the musical theater program at Woodbury Middle School (a part of the South Washington County School District — Independent School District 833), directed Grease in 2014, Disney’s Beauty and the Beast Jr. in 2015, and Disney’s Lion King Jr. in 2016, Shrek, Jr. in 2017, and Hairspray, Jr. in 2018, and The Little Mermaid, Jr. in 2019.
+In the academic world, Lori established the musical theater program at Woodbury Middle School (a part of the South Washington County School District — Independent School District 833), directed Grease in 2014, Disney’s Beauty and the Beast Jr. in 2015, and Disney’s Lion King Jr. in 2016, Shrek, Jr. in 2017, Hairspray, Jr. in 2018, and The Little Mermaid, Jr. in 2019.
 Each production featured over 80 students and a live orchestra.
 Lori is also a classroom music instructor in South Washington County schools, currently serving as both choir director and musical theatre director at Woodbury Middle School.
 Lori has also taught music in Orlando, Florida, and New York.

 Jeremiah Lewis-Walker has been coaching, performing and choreographing for nearly 20 years.
 He is also the owner and creative director of JLW Productions, a new local company focusing on choreography and performance.
 Jeremiah has performed in and choreographed many top award winning show choirs, dance troupes, cheer teams, theater productions, international and national music acts.
 He has also choreographed talent productions for national pageant contestants as well as providing entertainment for numerous national hair and fashion events.